-Securities for which there is a reporting obligation pursuant to Se ection 15(d) of the Act: None Number of outstanding shares of each of the issuer's classes of ca apital or common stock as of December 31 , 2012: 227,716,692 Ordinary Shares, par value \$0.00005 p er share Indicate by check mark if the registrant is a well-known seasone ed issuer, as defined in Rule 405 of the S ecurities Act.
-Yes □ No ⊠ If this report is an annual or transition report, indicate by check r 1934.
-Yes □ No ⊠ mark if the registrant is not required to file e reports pursuant to Section 13 or 15(d) of the Securities Exe change Act of Indicate by check mark whether the registrant (1) has filed all rep (or for such shorter period that the registrant was required to file eding 12 months Indicate by check mark whether the registrant has submitted electron pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter files).
-Yes $\Box$ No $\Box$ • Indicate by check mark whether the registrant is a large accelerate Rule 12b-2 of the Securities Exchange Act of 1934.
-(Check one) rated filer.
-See definition of "accelerated filer and large accele rated filer" in Large accelerated f filer □ Accelerated filer □ Non-accelerated filer 区 Indicate by check mark which basis of accounting the registrant h has used to prepare the financial statemen ts included in this filing: U.S. GAAP □ International Financial Reporting by the International Accounting S Other If "Other" has been checked in response to the previous question, $\hfill\Box$ , indicate by check mark which financial statement item the registrant has elected to follow.
-Item 17 ☐ Item 18 If this is an annual report, indicate by check mark whether the re egistrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
-Yes □ No ⊠ (APPLICABLE ONLY TO ISSUER RS INVOLVED IN BANKRUPTCY PR OCEEDINGS DURING THE PAST FIVE YEARS) Indicate by check mark whether the registrant has filed all docur the distribution of securities under a plan confirmed by a court.
-Sections 12, 13 or 15(d) of the Securities Exchange Act of 19 934 subsequent to

-TABLE OF CONTENTS
+Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None

+Number of outstanding shares of each of the issuer's classes of capital or common stock as of December 31, 2013: 227,716,692 Ordinary Shares, par value \$0.00005 per share

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes $\square$ No $\boxtimes$

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Securities Exchange Act of 1934.
+(Check one):

+Large accelerated filer  Accelerated filer 🖾 Non-accelerated filer 🖾

+Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

+U.S. GAAP

+International Financial Reporting Standards as issued by the International Accounting Standards Board $\boxtimes$

+Other

+If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
+Item 17 🗆 Item 18 🗆

+If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
+Yes 🗆 No 🗵

+(APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS)

+Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+Yes $\square$ No $\square$